Arizona Guardianship and Conservatorship: A Family’s Guide

 When an adult can no longer make safe decisions — because of dementia, a brain injury, a serious mental illness, or a developmental disability — and no one holds legal authority to step in, an Arizona family often faces a hard choice: ask the court to appoint a guardian or conservator.
 It’s one of the few areas of estate and family law that begins as a medical and emotional crisis and ends in a courtroom.
+The good news is that guardianship is not always necessary, and it isn’t always the right answer.
+This guide explains the difference between a guardian and a conservator, when each is needed, how the Arizona court process works, and the less-restrictive alternatives that can sometimes avoid the whole thing.
+Available 24/7 • Free confidential consultations • (480) 725-2257

 Guardian, conservator, or power of attorney?